ippontech/blog-usa/posts/schrodingers-pineapple-upside-down-cake-front-end-development-for-back-end-engineers.md

 ## Exercises Left to the Reader

 I hope that you've enjoyed our journey together as much as I have.
-We've accomplished a lot; you're ready to flap your wings and fly on your own!
+We've learned a lot, and you're ready to flap your wings and fly on your own!
 There are a few more things along the line of this project that I'd recommend tinkering with, but solving them will be "an exercise left to the reader," as math textbooks always say.

 ### Inputs